women's power

 --"Good Peter" of the Haudenausaunee to colonial governor Clinton of New York

-NEW! female shamans as liberators ::: click link to view page
+NEW! rebel shamans ::: click link to view page

 mother-right and gender justice